7th Guitar Chords

 ↓ Left Handed dom7 Chords - Part 2

-Seventh chords are an essential component of music theory and harmony, adding complexity and depth to chord progressions.
+They are an essential component of music theory and harmony, adding complexity and depth to chord progressions.
 Here are some interesting facts about 7th chords:

 Major 7th and Minor 7th Chords: Major 7th chords have a major triad with a major seventh interval, while minor 7th chords have a minor triad with a minor seventh interval.
-Major 7th chords often evoke a dreamy and sophisticated sound, while minor 7th chords can sound mellow and introspective.
+Major seventh chords often evoke a dreamy and sophisticated sound, while minor 7th chords can sound mellow and introspective.

 Half-Diminished and Fully Diminished 7th Chords: Half-diminished 7th chords (also known as minor 7th flat 5) feature a diminished triad with a minor seventh interval.
 Fully diminished 7th chords consist of a diminished triad with a diminished seventh interval.
 These chords add tension and often lead to resolutions.